old-account-392754/StenoLite/README.md

 <a href="https://github.com/boborama/StenoLite/releases/download/v0.9.5-beta/StenoLiteSetup.msi">Latest installer</a><br>
 <a href="https://github.com/boborama/StenoLite/releases/download/v0.9.5-beta/StenoLite095.zip">Mobile version</a><br>
 <br>
-Originally <a href="http://github.com/plover/plover">plover</a> clone; you can import/convert your plover dictionary.
+Originally a <a href="http://github.com/plover/plover">plover</a> clone; you can import/convert your plover dictionary.

 #### It has the following limitations: